Nilsson-Lab-KI/java-gams-bridge/README.md

-# mathematica-gams-bridge
+# Java GAMS bridge
-A mathematica package for connecting to the GAMS optimization engine
+Java classes for connecting to the GAMS optimization software